Eye Exams - Adults

-Regular eye health exams by an optometrist are vital for monitoring, preserving and protecting your eye sight.
-Everyone, no matter their age or health should receive regular eye health exam by an optometrist every year.
-An eye exam provides peace of mind that your eyes are healthy and you vision is clear and sharp.
-An up to date eyeglass prescription can also help to reduce visual fatigue and eye strain while at work.
+Regular eye health exams by an optometrist are vital for monitoring, preserving and protecting your eyesight.
+Everyone, no matter their age or health, should receive a regular eye health exam by an optometrist every year.
+An eye exam provides peace of mind that your eyes are healthy and your vision is clear and sharp.
+An up-to-date eyeglass prescription can also help to reduce visual fatigue and eye strain while at work.

-The eye is one of the only places doctor’s can view the blood vessels in your body directly.
+The eye is one of the only places that a doctor can directly view and assess the blood vessels in your body.

 An eye health exam by an optometrist can provide indications of high blood pressure, cholesterol and diabetes.
-It can also provide early indications of eye diseases such as glaucoma and age-related macular degeneration and cataracts.
+It can also provide early indications of eye diseases such as glaucoma, age-related macular degeneration and cataracts.
 Early detection of eye diseases is crucial for limiting vision loss and preserving your vision for the future.
 We now offer advanced retinal imaging and optic nerve analysis which allows our optometrists to have an in-depth assessment of your ocular health.